urbit/docs/tutorials/arvo/move-trace.md

 and press Enter to enable verbose mode (this is tracked by the laconic bit introduced in the section on [the state](@/docs/tutorials/arvo/arvo.md#the-state)) in the kernel documentation, followed by `-time ~s1` followed by Enter.
-Your terminal should display something like this:
+Your terminal should pretty print a series of `move`s that looks something like this:

 ```
 ["" %unix p=%belt //term/1 ~2020.1.14..19.01.25..7556]